 If you have to cancel, you won’t get the cash back.
 But you will get your 15,000 IHG points!

 Remember, you can get IHG PointBreaks award nights for 5,000 IHG points.
-By buying points with this method, you could get a PointBreaks night for just $30 (5,000 IHG points x 0.6 cents per point).
+By buying points with this method, you could get a PointBreaks night for as low as $30 (5,000 IHG points x 0.6 cents per point).

 Not everyone is comfortable using this technique, so as always, do what works for you.

-Let me know if you find other IHG hotels with the new Points & Cash rate!
+Let me know if you find other IHG hotels with a great Points & Cash rate!